This information is intended for use by health professionals

 Butyl parahydroxybenzoate (0.05% w/w)

 For the full list of excipients, see section 6.1.

-Locoid Cream is indicated in adults, children and infants.
-The product is recommended for clinical use in the treatment of conditions responsive to topical corticosteroids e.g. eczema, dermatitis and psoriasis.
+Locoid Cream is indicated in adults, children and infants above 3 months of age.
+The product is recommended for treatment of inflammatory skin disorders not caused by micro-organisms e.g. eczema, dermatitis and psoriasis.

-Topical corticosteroids are not generally indicated in psoriasis but may be acceptable in psoriasis excluding widespread plaque psoriasis provided warnings are given, see section 4.4 Special warnings and precautions for use.
+Topical corticosteroids are acceptable in psoriasis, excluding widespread plaque psoriasis provided warnings are given, see section 4.4 Special warnings and precautions for use.

 Adults and older people

 A thin and even layer should be applied to the affected area of the skin, 1 to 2 times daily.